Part 1 laid out an approach to reducing false positives. Let's delve a bit deeper.

-The Internal Audit function is relatively small, with fewer than ten FTE, but progressive, punching significantly above its weight, and respected by stakeholders.
+The organisation's Internal Audit function is relatively small, with fewer than ten FTE, but progressive, punching significantly above its weight, and respected by stakeholders.
 The team decided to take a data driven approach to reviewing a certain category of products, opting to cover the full population of related accounts for ~16 months.

-(Because the CRM data was primarily free text, so we used a set of natural language processing techniques, providing a level of structure, and then blended the processed data with the other structured data sets).
+(Because the CRM data was primarily free text, we used a set of natural language processing techniques, providing a level of structure, and then blended the processed data with the other structured data sets).

 With the data in a format that could be used easily, we performed several analyses.
 One of those was related to account linkage - identifying expected/potential account links and comparing those to the actual links that had been setup.
 The number of raw exceptions generated from this was significant - too many to investigate manually, and we expected that many of them would be false positives.